Uriei/EDPlanetBearing/README.md

+# THE DEVELOPMENT OF THIS TOOL HAS ENDED

 # EDPlanetBearing

 This is an app to calculate the heading you need to follow to reach an specific point giving its coordinates on a planet in Elite Dangerous.